CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-workspace-exception/handle-workspace-exception-block.md

 #### Result

-The block will handle any unhandled exception within the Flow and save the exception to the `($)Exception` variable for use later in the flow execution.
+The block will handle any unhandled exception within the block's workspace and save the exception to the `($)Exception` variable for use later in the flow execution.

 ***

 ### Handle and discard the Exception

-This example will handle any unhandled exception within the Flow; not saving the exception to a variable, as the flow execution does not need it to make decisions or take further action.
+This example will handle any unhandled exception within the block's workspace; not saving the exception to a variable, as the flow execution does not need it to make decisions or take further action.

 #### Properties